 3.4.3.
 "Brake emissions test" means a sequence of three sections (cooling air adjustment, brake bedding, and brake emissions measurement) to characterise the particle emissions of the brake under testing.

 3.4.4.
 "Cooling air adjustment" means the section that follows a procedure with the brake under testing to define the appropriate incoming cooling airflow for the bedding and emissions measurement sections.
-Also referred to as the "adjustment section".
+Also referred to as the "Cooling adjustment section".

 3.4.5.
 "Brake bedding" means the section with a sequence of brake events to develop a brake with a stable transfer layer, brake effectiveness, and brake emissions behaviour before conducting the brake emissions measurement section.
 Also referred to as the "Bedding procedure" or "Bedding section".

 3.4.6.
 "Brake emissions measurement" means the section of the brake emissions test where PM and PN emissions are sampled and measured.
-Also referred to as the "measurement section".
+Also referred to as the "Emissions measurement section".